protontypes/open-sustainable-technology/README.md

 ### Carbon Intensity and Accounting

-- [Electricity Maps](https://github.com/tmrowco/electricitymap-contrib) - A real-time visualization of the CO2 emissions from electricity consumption.
-- [Open Grid Emissions Initiative](https://github.com/singularity-energy/open-grid-emissions) - Seeks to fill a critical need for high-quality, publicly-accessible, hourly grid emissions data that can be used for GHG accounting, policymaking, academic research, and energy attribute certificate markets.
 - [carbon footprint](https://github.com/protea-earth/carbon_footprint) - Calculate your carbon footprint easily using a command line interface.
 - [CarbonFootprintEGU](https://github.com/milankl/CarbonFootprintEGU) - Travel carbon footprint of the European Geosciences Union General Assembly 2019.
 - [Bloom](https://github.com/tmrowco/bloom-contrib) - A SaaS that allow companies to become climate leaders, from calculating their climate impact to communicating about their climate efforts.
 It connects to as many data sources as possible to assess your carbon footprint and find mitigation opportunities.